felipeJJ/TSLandingPage/README.md

-# Making a clone of Dio's landing page
+# Making a clone of DIO's landing page
 Using this exemple to laern CLI and StyledComponents on React

 ## React Hook Form